presnick/ProgramsInformationPeople/_sources/Debugging/KnowyourerrorMessages.rst

 when you put your cursor to left of a ``)``, it changes the color of that parenthesis and its matching ``(``.
 And similarly if you put the cursor to the left of ``(``.
 But check what happens if the ``(`` has no matching ``)``.

-.. mchoicemf:: db_qex33
+.. mchoice:: db_qex33
    :answer_a: Nothing.
 The program has a syntax error and can't run.
    :answer_b: The left parenthesis turns green.
    :answer_c: The left parenthesis turns red.
+   :feedback_a: You may be reading too fast and not trying to test your understanding using an ActiveCode window.
+   :feedback_b: Sounds like you tried it on a left paren that did have a matching right paren.
+   :feedback_c: This color coding is your friend and can help you notice and fix parenthesis errors.
    :correct: c
-   :feedback_a: You may be reading too fast and not trying to test your understanding using an ActiveCode window
-   :feedback_b: Sounds like you tried it on a left paren that did have a matching right paren.
-   :feedback_c: This color coding is your friend and can help you notice and fix parenthesis errors

    In an ActiveCode window, what happens when you put the cursor left of a left parenthesis ``(`` that has no matching right parenthesis ``)``?